-PURPOSE AND AIM OF QUALIFICATIONS

-The aim of the qualifications is to offer a wide and flexible range of personal learning skills, which can be combined with vocational taster units.
+PURPOSE AND AIM OF QUALIFICATIONS The aim of the qualifications is to offer a wide and flexible range of personal learning skills, which can be combined with vocational taster units.
 The qualifications give learners the chance to gain the confidence and knowledge needed to make choices about further study, employment and life choices.
 Whilst not confirming occupational competence, courses can also be designed to give a broad experience of a particular vocational area.
 WHO IS IT FOR?
 All learners who will benefit from flexibly designed courses across a range of subject areas.
 This qualification is available at Entry Level 3 and Levels 1 - 3.

-ENTRY REQUIREMENTS

-There is no entry requirement.

-RULES OF COMBINATION

-Learners must achieve a minimum number of credits and may choose from any of the units.
+ENTRY REQUIREMENTS There is no entry requirement.
+RULES OF COMBINATION Learners must achieve a minimum number of credits and may choose from any of the units.
 There are opportunities for spiky profiles.
 A minimum number of credits must be at the level of the qualification.
 See Rules of Combination table.

-UNITS

-Please follow the link to the unit lists.

-ASSESSMENT

-The qualification is achieved by providing evidence covering the learning outcomes and assessment criteria of each unit.
+UNITS To see the unit content click here .
+ASSESSMENT The qualification is achieved by providing evidence covering the learning outcomes and assessment criteria of each unit.
 Details of assessment methods are contained within each unit.
 There is no external assessment as evidence is assessed and internally verified by the provider, and verified externally by LASER.

-PRICE

-For LASER's price list, please click here.

-DATES

-Operational Start Date: 1 April 2012

-Qualifications Review Date: 30 June 2027

-Centres must meet LASER's requirements for centre recognition and qualification approval.
+PRICE For LASER's price list, please click here .
+DATES Operational Start Date: 1 April 2012 Qualifications Review Date: 30 June 2027 TO DELIVER Centres must meet LASER's requirements for centre recognition and qualification approval.
 Click here for details of how to become an Approved Centre.
 Requirements include those around teaching and learning resources, staffing, course and venues, record keeping, delivery, assessment, and quality assurance.

-TO DELIVER
+To deliver, A 'New Programme-Provider Course Notification Form' must be completed.
 Once approved, centres can download necessary forms from the Quartz Web Portal.
-This resource includes a range of information and quidance as well as providing access to secure web-based functions, designed to make the administration and assessment of qualifications simple and efficient.
+This resource includes a range of information and guidance as well as providing access to secure web-based functions, designed to make the administration and assessment of qualifications simple and efficient.